LegacyNetworkAG/Vesting_Contract/README.md

 ## Main functions (entry points)

 ## --TO DO--
+- write the previous points in this file
 - test the investor addition to the contract
 - test constructor
 - check safety of modifiers and functions